The Energy of Drawing

 Somehow, drawing feels a little self-indulgent when you could be cleaning your garage or helping a loved one, instead.
 It doesn’t serve any practical purpose, so it doesn’t feel very “productive”.
 And besides, if we sit there trying to draw, we might have to slow the pace down enough to hear our thoughts or even worse yet, feel some feelings.
 Or just be present in the moment.
 For some reason, that is particularly terrifying to many of us, myself included, despite drawing nearly every day for nearly 20 years and having a near-decade meditation practice.
 It can be a challenge to face stillness and presence.

-When we draw, we have to stay in the moment or we’ll over-draw (creating a mess) or get distracted and trail off… Getting present, where we aren’t worrying about the future (to-do-lists) and aren’t overanalyzing the past (ever won a past argument while taking your morning shower, anyone?), is something we resist doing.
+When we draw, we have to stay in the moment or we’ll over-draw (creating a mess) or get distracted and trail off… Getting present, where we aren’t worrying about the future (to-do lists) and aren’t overanalyzing the past (ever won a past argument while taking your morning shower, anyone?), is something we resist doing.
 It feels kind of confrontational, for some reason.
 If just this moment exists and nothing else, will we be ok?
 Will we quit putting our best effort forward?
-Will we lose connection to loved ones, our work, will our home fall to shambles?
+Will we lose connection to loved ones, our work, or will our home fall to shambles?
 So we busy ourselves as a kind of numbing agent, to avoid just that one, singular moment of quiet.
 And the next moment.
 And the next.

 What I’ve learned over the years is that the first 10-20 minutes of sitting down to draw are the hardest.
 Those are the moments I’ll keep checking my phone/email.
 I’ll suddenly find I’m starving and need a snack.
 I’ll sit down only to realize, I really need to quickly use the bathroom.
 Then I’ll refill my water glass and oops, time to change the laundry and do 14 other things on my way back to my drawing desk.
 If I can suffer through those first 20 minutes and not pull all those tricks on myself, I’m usually going to slow my pace, find my thoughts are settling, too.
 I’ve found a good playlist that has me feel peaceful and the drawing is starting to create itself… I’m in the zone.
 So I set a timer and give myself a 20-minute check-in.
 If I’m settling in, I keep going.
 And if it’s a day I just can’t bear to be with that single moment, I give myself a pass and try again later.
 No beating myself up.
 Just accepting that the moment to settle down isn’t now.